muschem/trombone/Transcriptions/Kopprasch/README.md

 ### Errata

 * Study #5, which is a preparatory study for trills, from the horn edition is skipped in the trombone edition.
-So, #5 in the trombone edition aligns with #6 from the original, and this misalignment continues through #11, when some other shifts are made.
+So, #5 in the trombone edition aligns with #6 from the original, and this off-by-one misalignment continues through #11, where other shifts are made.
 * Study #9 - the Gumbert editions for both horn and trombone omit measure #28 from the first edition.
 Without a compelling reason to carry the omission forward, the measure has been included with this transcription.

+### Notes

+* In the trombone source edition, study #10 modifies the original horn study by replacing trills with turns.

 ## Opus 5